Sun Protection and Working in Hot Environments Position Statement

 - Regular breaks: Rotate positions and take breaks regularly.

 Years ago, lifeguards were the icons of sun-seeking, bronzed Albertans and Northerners.
 Clothing was minimal, shade was non-existent, and a dark tan was a source of pride.
 Today, many lifeguards continue to spend much of their working day in the sun.
 However, lifeguards are also the new model for healthy, active living under the sun.
 Skin cancer and heat illnesses are highly preventable.

 Occupational Health and Safety Code requires an employer to do everything that can be done to ensure that staff members are safe, healthy, and productive.
 Lifeguards are part of an occupational group known to be at increased risk for high intensity UV exposure.
-There are resources available that can help you support and promote sun protection with your staff team.
+Sun protection for aquatic staff is also a requirement of the Lifesaving Society’s Safety Standards for public pools and beaches.

 - View the Lifeguard Sun Safety Fact Sheet for tips on how to protect yourself.